 Similarly, some of the most popular web companies are tracking user’s browsing data as a way to sell products.
 Most people are aware of that fact, but the larger story may surprise you.
 We’ll take a deep dive into that next week.

 Society is no stranger to advertisements.
 The ad industry in America began to take shape in the 1920s.
 The 1960s brought a “creation revolution” to the expanding commercial enterprise.
 Primarily, all of us have grown up in a time in history where advertisements were commonplace: commercials, newspaper and magazine ads, and more recently, online advertisements.
 When we were growing up, most businesses were not attempting to disguise the advertisements though.
 Ads were very clearly, ads.
 Companies also lacked the data insights compiled from billions of consumers and their purchases, so advertisements had to be generic to capture a broad audience.

 As a parent, I think it is essential that children are aware of how modern advertising works.
+Advertising to Generation Z is becoming a primary focus for many organizations.
 I want my children to see advertising for what it is so that they can make their own choices.

 What does this mean to educators?

 For educators, one of the most significant notions from the list above is that Generation Z loves to have choices.
 They like knowing that their vote can determine an outcome.
 In K-12 education, we often talk about personalizing learning.
 What better way to personalize than to give students a choice?
 This could be something simple where the student can select from different options for completing an assignment.
 Another idea would be to let the students vote on the lesson or task for the day.
 A third idea, based on the information above, would be to ask students to design an advertisement that they don’t believe would be annoying or intrusive.
 It would encourage them to be creative and to think critically about a problem that most of them deal with on a daily basis.